Best Purple Strains of Weed

 Beware of purple strains myths

-- Don’t deprive your weed of oxygen—it only stunts its growth.
+- Don’t deprive your weed plants of oxygen; it only stunts their growth.

-- Don’t deprive it of carbon dioxide—nutrients lost lead to an unhealthy plant.
+- Don’t deprive crops of carbon dioxide; nutrients lost lead to an unhealthy plant.

-- Don’t overload with nitrogen—too many nutes will kill your crops.
+- Don’t overload them with nitrogen; too many nutes can kill your crops.

-- Don’t adjust water amounts—adjusting watering cycles has negative effects on their life cycle.
+- Don’t adjust water amounts; changing cycles has negative effects on their life cycle.